General Billing Requirements, Chapter 1, Medicare Claims Processing Manual

-Administration & Registration Requirements, Chapter 2, Medicare Claims Processing Manual
+Administration and Registration Requirements, Chapter 2, Medicare Claims Processing Manual

 Part B Outpatient Rehabilitation, Chapter 5, Medicare Claims Processing Manual

-Chapter 5, “Part B Outpatient Rehabilitation and CORF/OPT Services,” includes information about the annual Part B therapy caps, as well as instructions on functional reporting and HCPCS coding requirements, including reporting service units and using timed codes.
+Chapter 5, "Part B Outpatient Rehabilitation and CORF/OPT Services," includes information about the annual Part B financial limitations and the KX modifier thresholds, as well as instructions on functional reporting and HCPCS coding requirements, including reporting service units and using timed codes.
 In addition, the chapter has an appendix with relevant ICD-10 codes.